 – National or international involvement in literacy promotion

-- Local councils should forward detailed supporting information, including the full name of the nominee(s) to the President of NZLA prior to annual meeting in June.
-The nominating council will maintain confidentiality until the executive decision is announced.
+- Local councils should forward detailed supporting information, including the full name of the nominee(s) to the president of NZLA six weeks prior to Annual Meeting.

 - The executive is not obliged to award citations.